yibo-geomatique/dashboard/Website_draft/index.md

-[Title]
-Subdense dashboard

-[h1]
-Suburban densification dashboard
+* Subdense : Suburband densification dashboard

-[parag]
-This dashboard is dedicated to the study of suburban densification across 6 european cities : Dortmund, Frankfurt, Strasbourg, Toulouse, Liverpool, Bristol.
+This is a prototype solution of science-based and data-driven study of suburban densification through comparative analysis of six different cities during the past ten years.
+The cities are : Dortmund, Frankfurt, Strasbourg, Toulouse, Liverpool, Bristol.

-[parag]
+Concepts are importants.
+Some concepts, even though they belong to commonsense knowledge, also are still discussed like suburb and densification.
+Besides, there can exist different ways to represent a concept on maps.
+Uncertainties and biases can be introduced by differences in concepts or in their representation.

-To understand suburban densification, one must express QUESTIONS.
-Where does densification happen?
-Why are some parcels left unused?
-How do people perceive densification ? etc.
+The study of suburban densification is driven by specific questions, like : where does densification happen, why are some parcels left unused, how do people perceive densification ? etc. We try to answer the different questions related to suburban densification through maps.
+These answers are to be presented as narratives attached to sets of maps.

-[parag]
-Science-based CONCEPTS allow us to connect questions with required maps.

-Suburb : the concept of suburb ...
-There are local specificities : .....

-Densification :

-Wasteland :

-Polyrationalities :

-Sustainable habitat :

-[parag]
-A next step is to produce MAPS: buildings, density indicators, evolutions of buildings and of density, etc.

-[parag]
-Last, experts interpret maps and create NARRATIVES to share their findings.
+Maps are produced collaboratively with a purpose to facilitate comparability and document possible biases.
+To facilitate comparability, the production processes are shared.